Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 type:
 - TestCase
 status: draft
-name: Actor Object Tombstone Syntax
+name: Actor Object Migration and Deactivation Syntax
-slug: fep-0f2a-actor-object-tombstone-syntax
+slug: fep-0f2a-actor-object-migration-and-deactivation-syntax
 description: |
   This rule checks whether a given Actor Object has used valid `movedTo` or `copiedTo` values and exclusively.
 uuid: 73257c1a-70da-42df-9698-579940c7065a